On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

-We provide results of 50-dimension word embeddings in Table \ref{tab: WS-50} and Table \ref{tab:wa-50}, and we also provide results of 200-dimension word embeddings in Table \ref{tab: WS-200} and Table \ref{tab:wa-200}.
-We can see that experimental results verify that the observations are robust across different word dimensions.
+We show the results of the 50-dimension word embeddings in Table \ref{tab: WS-50} and Table \ref{tab:wa-50}, and the results of 200-dimensional word embeddings in Table \ref{tab: WS-200} and Table \ref{tab:wa-200}.
+We can see that the experimental results verify that the observations are robust across various word dimensions.